Life Force Homeopathy

 • Male homosexual contact

-• Intravenous drug abuse (due to sharing of infected needles)
+• Intravenous drug abuse (due to the sharing of infected needles)

 • Health care workers (due to close contact with infected individuals)